Skip to Main Content

 Inclusive Learning

+All students are asked to discuss any impairment related requirements privately, face to face and/or in written form with the course coordinator, lecturer or tutor.
 Student Disability Services also provides support for students with a wide range of impairments, both visible and invisible, to succeed and excel at the University.
 For more information and contact details, please visit the Student Disability Services’ website.

 Wellbeing